Bjorn and the Jersey Devil

 “Well—”

-“Could you be what has been mistakenly called the Jersey Devil?”
+“Could you be what people have mistakenly called the Jersey Devil?”

 “Don’t get me started on that old story Franklin started—Leed’s Devil, a story he made up to sell almanacs—you know I got drunk with him once outside the Cedarbridge Tavern.
 Boy, did I surprise him when I pulled down my hood to expose this honker of mine, Jersey Devil… My tail is not as long as the stories say; I wish it was.
 Though my wings are nicer than those on the wanted posters.”